danielkingori/Library-Management-System-API/README.md

 - Ensure each book has a unique ISBN.

 ### 2. Users Management (CRUD)
-Implement CRUD operations to manage library users.
+CRUD operations to manage library users.
 Each user has the following attributes:
 - Username (unique)
 - Email
 - Date of Membership